 "In 2005 I was given the chance to try another drug called Fuzeon or T-20.
-I knew the side effects were not as severe, but it meant using a syringe to inject the drug twice a day

-"Since then the HIV has blood, which means the virus sed enough to stop it attacking my immune system back of my mind.
+I knew the side effects were not as severe, but it meant using a syringe to inject the drug twice a day "Since then the HIV has ome undetectable in my blood, which means the virus ed enough to stop it

+"I feel much better.
+I'm happier, a lot can be done to reduce the nore confident.
+I've even started risks of the mother passing the virus on to her children - but going into schools and talking "But my HIV is always at the back of my mind.
 My brothers and sister have grown up and had children of their own.
-Sadly, know it is unlikely that I'll ever have kids.
-It's not even down to wing HIV positive - these days a lot can be done to reduce the risks of the mother passing the virus on to her children - but rather my heart condition. which is hereditary."
+Sadly, I know it is unlikely that I'll ever have kids.
+It's not even down to ming HIV positive - these days rather my heart condition. which is hereditary." borrowed time "To this day I've never had a boyfriend.
+I'm not one for socialising much and I just haven't met anyone.

-"I feel much better.
-I'm happier, more confident.
-I've even started going into schools and talking about my experiences.